-All users, whether internal, external or temporary, and their activity on all IT systems, products or services should be uniquely identifiable.
-User identification should be enabled through appropriate authentication mechanisms.
-User access rights to all systems and data must be in line with defined and documented business needs, and job requirements must be attached to user identification.
-User access rights should be requested by user management, approved by system owners and implemented by the appropriate local security administrator.
+All users and their activity on IT systems, products, or services should be uniquely identifiable.
+User identification shall be enabled through digital identities' authentication mechanisms.
+User access rights to all systems and data must be in line with defined and documented business needs, and job requirements must be attached to user identification following IT Handbook, Section 3.1 Information System User Account Management.
 User identification and access rights should be maintained in a central repository.

-Each USG organization should deploy cost-effective technical and procedural measures to establish user identification, implement authentication, and enforce access rights.
+USG organizations should deploy cost-effective technical and procedural measures to establish user identification, implement authentication, and enforce access rights.
+For example, multi-factor authentication (MFA) is an authentication method in which the user is granted access to an information resource only after presenting two or more correct elements to an authenticator (reference IT Handbook, Section 3.1.2 Managing Multifactor Authentication).
 These measures should be reviewed periodically and kept current.
+This section establishes a standard for digital identities that includes composition and protection requirements.